josephbalatrokerry/JokingAround/README.md

 # Version 1.2.0 (+1 new Jokers)
 # Common
-# Ransom Joker
+## Ransom Joker
-A +Chips Joker that gains the arithmetic mean of all cards played's chips
+A +Chips scaling Joker that gains the arithmetic mean of all cards played's chips.

+# Version 1.3.0 (-1 Joker, +2 new Jokers)
+# Uncommon
+# Four-leaf Mirror
+A replacement for Alloy (which was scrapped), makes Lucky and Glass cards count and act as each other.

+# Common
+## Love Letter
+1 in 2 chance to turn scored cards to Hearts if played hand contains a Pair (with love from Lusty Joker)